nazarinnoushad/Portfolio/README.md

 # Portfolio

 This is my personal portfolio website built with **React** and **Tailwind CSS**.
 It showcases my projects, skills, and includes a contact form powered by **EmailJS**.

 ## Features

-- Responsive
+* Fully responsive design
-- React + Tailwind CSS
+* Built with React and Tailwind CSS
-- Contact form with EmailJS
+* Contact form integrated with EmailJS for easy communication

+## Live Demo

+Check it out live here: [https://naz-p-ortfolio.netlify.app/](https://naz-p-ortfolio.netlify.app/)